mCODE™ Initiative Collaborators

 ASCO and CancerLinQ

-The American Society of Clinical Oncology (ASCO) is a leading group of oncologists who stand at the forefront of cancer clinical insight and experience.
-CancerLinQ, an ASCO initiative, operates a robust quality monitoring system of cancer data analysis.
+The American Society of Clinical Oncology, Inc. (ASCO®) is a leading group of oncologists who stand at the forefront of cancer clinical insight and experience.
+CancerLinQ®, a subsidiary of ASCO, operates a robust quality monitoring system of cancer data analyses.
 Together, these groups are helping to convene the cancer community and will provide the leadership, clinical insight, data capabilities, and standardization needed to build and scale mCODE.
 CancerLinQ also provides its expertise in health information technology, operations, and specific clinical subject matter to support the development and piloting of mCODE for specific use cases.

 The MITRE Corporation